 Input devices are the devices that take the data from the outside world and send it to the computer processor for further processing.
+Input devices control the data signals of an information processing system.
 One major distinction between an output and an input device is that input devices send data to the processor while output devices receive data from the processor.

 Types of Input Devices

 1. On the basis of the mode of the input

 Input devices can be distinguished easily based on the mode of the input.
 The various modes can be audio, visual, textual, mechanical, etc. The examples include a camera (visual), microphone (audio), touchpad (mechanical), etc.